Hill Country Leadership Institute

 The Hill Country is a region unlike any other in Texas—full of natural features, treasured places, charming communities, and a rich heritage.
 Today, the region faces numerous threats driven by rapid growth, land fragmentation, and unchecked development.
 The Hill Country needs locally driven and balanced solutions to protect the ecological and economic health of this place we call home.
 Yet very few opportunities exist for leaders to connect, share, and generate new ideas.

-For this reason, the Hill Country Alliance has developed a new leadership program especially for decision makers and elected leaders throughout the Texas Hill Country.
+For this reason, the Hill Country Alliance has developed a leadership program especially for decision makers and elected leaders throughout the Texas Hill Country.
 The Hill Country Leadership Institute is designed for city council members, county judges and commissioners, groundwater conservation district board members and general managers, and anyone serving in a public leadership role.
-Past and present elected leaders, subject matter experts, and other professionals were involved in development of the Leadership Institute.
+Past and present elected leaders, subject matter experts, and other professionals were involved in development of the Leadership Institute and the inaugural class launched in January 2023.

 Programming Preview

-The 2023 Hill Country Leadership Institute programming will run for ten months—from January through October 2023.
-We will gather in person every third Thursday of the month at unique locations across the region.
-The first gathering is set for Thursday, January 19, 2023, from 9am to 1pm at Selah Bamberger Ranch Preserve in Blanco County.
+The Hill Country Leadership Institute programming runs for ten months—from January through October.
+We typically gather virtually on the second Thursday of the month and in-person every third Thursday of the month at unique locations across the region.

 - Maximum enrollment is 20 to deliver a personalized enriching experience.

-- Brief topics to be offered as virtual lunch-and-learn sessions.
+- Brief topics to be offered as virtual lunch-and-learn sessions during virtual meetings.

-- Scheduled “office hours” are planned for deeper learning and one-on-one discussions.
+- Scheduled “office hours” are available for deeper learning and one-on-one discussions.

 - Breakout groups will be created to dive deeper on topics of interest.